e-cordel/ecordel-restapi/README.md

-# e-cordel REST API
+# e-cordelEntity REST API

-This is the REST API for e-cordel project.
+This is the REST API for e-cordelEntity project.

 In this project you can find an openapi [specification](./openapi.yaml) with all the information about the endpoints available.